 Photo by Hirofumi Inaba

-• Why we love it: Low-rise luxury resort in a tropical island Dark Sky Park
+Why we love it: Low-rise luxury resort on a tropical island Dark Sky Park

-During the summer months, the resort offers a summer dining experience under the stars.
-The five-course, French-style dinner utlizes such local Okinawan ingredients as octopus terrine, tiger prawns, and mangos.
+During summer months, the resort offers a dining experience under the stars.
+The five-course dinner pairs contemporary French techniques with such local Okinawan ingredients as octopus terrine, tiger prawns, and mangoes.
 Aperitifs are served in the dining room before dinner, when guests move to an outdoor table with a view of the village.
-Diners enjoy the blue hour and take in the cosmos as the sky gradually darkens and the stars come out.
+Diners enjoy the blue hour and take in the cosmos as the sky gradually darkens and the stars appear.

 Longitude 131